Map of Europe - itinerary for a winter Eurotrip

 Ljubljana

 Ljubljana is one of my favourite destinations of all time.
 The whole city has a super relaxed vibe, is adorably weird, and has a variety of colourful facades.
-A few days here will be a great way to wind down after a week of skiing.
+A few days here was a great way to wind down after a week of skiing.

-We don’t have many plans yet (except for gazing at the castle from our top-floor room at Barbo Palace!), but I’m sure they will involve city views, markets, and possibly a few glasses of wine at a rooftop bar.
+We spent time gazing at the castle from our top-floor room at Barbo Palace, visiting markets, and drinking a few glasses of wine at a rooftop bar.

 Colourful tiling on the roof of St. Mark's Church in Zagreb, Croatia